-- Receive a grade of B (3.0) or better in the high school CTE program covered under this Agreement.
+- Receive a grade of B average (3 .0) or better in the high school CTE program covered under this Agreement

-- Request articulated credit within two (2) years of completing the high school CTE course(s) covered under this Agreement.
+- Request articulated credit within two (2) years of taking the high school CTE course(s) covered under this Agreement

 Procedures to apply for credit: